IamIremIdil/IamIremIdil/README.md

 <h1 align="center">Irem Idil ✦</h1>

 <p align="center">
-Backend · AI tooling · Based in Istanbul
+Backend · Based in Istanbul
 <br/>
 <a href="https://instagram.com/iro.codes">@iro.codes</a> · iamiremidil@gmail.com
 </p>

 <br/>

-Computer Engineering student finishing up her degree in Istanbul. currently interning at a logistics company dealing with RAG pipelines, backend and image processing.
+Computer Engineering student finishing up her degree in Istanbul.
+Currently interning at a logistics company dealing with RAG pipelines, backend and image processing.
 Right now my side project is [**StudyNest**](https://github.com/IamIremIdil/study-nest), a full-stack study companion with Pomodoro, mood tracking, and a friends system.
 It was originally built as a gift and later got forked by another developer, which was unexpectedly wholesome.

 <br/>